-I am a father of 5, a stepfather of 3 (8 amazing kids in total), and am now married to the love of my life.
 I have been a member of the Church of Jesus Christ of Latter-day Saints my entire life as I was adopted at birth into a Mormon family.

 I grew up in Provo Utah and enjoyed being with friends doing activities like basketball, hiking, camping, rock climbing, going on dates, and getting in a little bit of trouble.
 And I did all of the normal Mormon young men things too… participated in scouts (no eagle though…oops), received the priesthood at the standard designated times, and I served a 2-year mission for the Mormon Church (as did all of my closest friends).
 I attended college at Brigham Young University in Provo, received a business degree, and got married at age 22.
 I completed a master’s degree at the University of Notre Dame, I have a CPA license, and I’ve worked in the corporate world for 20 years.